• Home

 PATRICK ELA is a former museum director, public art consultant, and appraiser of fine art accredited by the American Society of Appraisers.

 MR. PATRICK ELA began his impressive career in his early 20’s.
 First working s curator for the innovative Los Angeles based lithographic/printmaking publishing house, GEMINI, where he was personally worked alongside “invited artists” such as Jasper Johns, Claes Oldenburg, Frank Stella, Ellsworth Kelly, Roy Lichtenstein and Robert Rauschenberg.
 These “artist invitations” to work at GEMINI directly in process alongside Ela and staff were eagerly sought after.
 Many of these artists became personal friends of his.
+After he left GEMINI, he became an Educator for LACMA.
+Next he become the Director of Los Angeles’ CAFAM (Craft and Folk Art Museum, currently Los Angeles Craft Contemporary) for 25 years where he curated many exhibitions among other responsibilities.
+Since retiring he is currently Personal Property Governor for the American Society of Appraisers.

 Museum associate for the exhibition: Lisa Bebi